 Culture

 Before joining the program, I found myself wondering, "How can I ensure a smooth transition between the various companies within the group, considering each one has its own distinct characteristics?”
-Eventually, the answer to this question lied in the concrete company culture that is instilled within all businesses in the group.
+Eventually, the answer to this question lay in the concrete company culture that is instilled within all businesses in the group.
 I have found the three pillars of integrity, responsibility and transparency to be the compass I can use in my professional life.

 Learnings

-My projects
+My projects and current position